theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 How to access the shell
 -----------------------

 On a Mac or Linux machine, you can access a shell through a program called “Terminal”, which is already available on your computer.
 The Terminal is a window into which we will type commands.
 If you’re using Windows, you must download a separate program to access the shell.
-More details on how to set this up can be found in the [first tutorial](https://theheking.github.io/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI/).
+More details on how to set this up can be found in the [first tutorial](https://theheking.github.io/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGadi/).

 To save time, we will be working on a remote server where all the necessary data and software are available.
 When we say a ‘remote server’, we are talking about a computer that is not the one you are working on right now.
-This is NCI GADI, where the login instructions are in the [first tutorial](https://theheking.github.io/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI/).
+This is NCI Gadi, where the login instructions are in the [first tutorial](https://theheking.github.io/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGadi/).

     ssh –o ServerAliveInterval=60 [your_userID]@gadi.nci.org.au